AceDataCloud/PixverseAPI/README.md

 ]
 ```

-We can choose a `template_id` from above to generate a video.
-We take `302325299651648` as an example to generate a video, and the other parameters are similar to basic usage.
-The specific parameters are shown in the image below:
+We can choose a `template_id` from above to generate a video, using `302325299651648` as an example to generate the video, with other parameters being similar to basic usage, the specific parameters are shown in the image below:

 <p><img src="https://cdn.acedata.cloud/pwbyma.png" width="500" class="m-auto"></p>